houseabsolute/HTML-Mason/README.md

-The PerlModule directive simply ensures that the Mason code is loaded in the parent process before forking, which can save some memory when running mod_perl.
+The PerlModule directive simply ensures that the Mason code is loaded in the parent process before forking, which can save some memory when running mod\_perl.

 The <Location> section routes all requests to the Mason handler, which is a simple way to try out Mason.
-A more refined setup is discussed in the L<Controlling Access via Filename Extension|HTML::Mason::Admin/Controlling Access via Filename Extension> section of the administrator's manual.
+A more refined setup is discussed in the [Controlling Access via Filename Extension](https://metacpan.org/pod/HTML::Mason::Admin#Controlling-Access-via-Filename-Extension) section of the administrator's manual.

 Once you have added the configuration directives, restart the server.
 First, go to a standard URL on your site to make sure you